mrsharpoblunto/sharpoblunto.com/_drafts/2023-12-30-return-of-the-guild-returns.md

 Once I was faced with the reality that all this was lost, I must admit I wasn't really saddened, it was all too sudden and brutal and left me feeling more numb than anything else.
 I made myself a promise that I would *always back everything important to me up in triplicate* (which I have kept), and after briefly considering rewriting everything from memory, decided that maybe it was time to move on - I'd heard interesting things from a few friends about this thing called C & C++ which were what *"real"* games were made out of.
 That journey continued on into what I now refer to as *my career* and while I've still never actually completed a game, every new attempt has taught me something.

-So fast forwarding to the present, I was digging around inside my "d:\installers" folder and seeing if there was anything worth keeping.
-I used to use it to studiously keep copies of downloaded programs and their installers, but since the ubiquity of broadband it was largely unecessary and had become a junkyard I hadn't looked at in years.
+Returning to the present, for no real reason, I was digging around inside my "d:\installers" folder and seeing if there was anything worth keeping.
+It used to be where I would studiously keep copies of downloaded programs and their installers, but since the ubiquity of broadband it was largely unecessary and had become a junkyard I hadn't looked at in many years.
 As I was looking around I found a folder named "floppies" and remembered that before I removed the last 3.5" floppy drive from my computer I had gone through my small pile of remaining disks and dumped their contents into this folder "just in case" there was anything useful on them.
 I must have done this sometime around 2009, because this was after Windows 7 was released, meaning that I no longer needed to use a floppy disk drive to install software RAID drivers for Windows XP (*remember that thing about triplicate backups...*).
 Anyway, I never really looked at what was there at the time, so I was curious enough to take took a look inside and noticed among a bunch of fragments of old DOS games & programs along with a bunch of files with the extension ".BAS".

 Those three letters are permanently etched into my brain, its short for "basic" and each file represented a QBasic program.
 I recognized the names of some of the programs and also saw a folder named "GUILD".
 Clicking into it I saw the familiar names "LEVEL0.BAS", "LEVEL1.BAS", "BATTLE.BAS", and a bunch of others. *No way this could be what it looked like*, but sure enough as I opened several of the files they contained QBasic code that despite the years still bore some familiarity and **I had to conclude that perhaps Guild wasn't lost to time after all.**